nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## 2. Getting Started

+Not sure how to start?
+Do not worry, follow the steps below and sTask will be up and running in no time!

 ### 2.1 Setting Up sTask

 &nbsp;&nbsp;&nbsp;&nbsp; <b>2.1.1</b> Please ensure that you have Java version `1.8.0_60` or later installed in your Computer.<br>